Kentucky Derby: Here’s what the owners can — and can’t — name their horses - NewsBreak

 The 2022 Kentucky Derby is just around the bend, and with it comes a crop of curiously named contenders including Barber Road, Mo Donegal, and the futuristic-sounding Cyberknife.
 In years past, other competitors in the Run for the Roses have boasted such names as Shut Up (1944), Dunce (1959) and even Degenerate Jon (1980).

 But believe it or not, these names weren’t chosen at random.
-Rather, the opposite is often true.Have some old baseball cards?
-Here’s what to know before you try to sell
+Rather, the opposite is often true.More News from WRBL

 Owners who wish to register their foals for racing must first meet the strict criteria of the Jockey Club, the official registry for all thoroughbred horses in the U.S. (including Puerto Rico) and Canada.
 As per the organization’s naming rules , owners are prohibited from using anything that falls into 17 different “classes of names,” including those used by notable past champions or award-winners, or those used by other horses that are actively involved in racing or breeding.